 Have you had daydreams of working from home?
 Of course you have!
 Whohasn'timagined lazily rolling out of bed, pulling on their slippers, brewing a cup of coffee, and casually strolling into the next room to start “working from home"?
 It may sound like a fantasy, but working from home (running a home-based franchise or other home-based business) isn’t as easy as it's often made out to be.

 What could go wrong with a home-based business?
 All sorts of things: there can be disturbances from family, unpredictable midday interruptions, awkwardness finding meeting places for clients, the challenge of maintaining a professional work atmosphere, and the ever-present challenge of balancing home and office life.

 While it's no cakewalk, many people -- usually those fitting certain key personality traits -- have cracked the code to successfully running a business from home.
 But before you get too excited and dive into any home-based business, you need to take a realistic look at your own personality to see if it matches what it takes to be successful in a home office setting.
-Consider these key traits to examine in yourself to determine if you stand a good chance to be successful in a home-based business:
+Consider these key traits to examine within yourself to determine if you stand a good chance to be successful in a home-based business:

 Running a Home-Based Business: Key Personality Traits

 Motivation: How motivated a person is determines the level of effort they will expend in the course of running their business.
 If the business is started as a whim and the individual is not properly motivated then they would never be able to dedicate their full attention to the business.
 Motivation plays the major role in influencing a person’s dedication to the work.